• Skip to primary navigation

 Wagyu Beef Burger

 I'm not going to beat around the bush.
-This was the best burger I have ever had.
+These are the best burgers I have ever had.
 Period.
 And I have spent a LOT of time perfecting homemade burgers.
-If you are looking to craft an incredible burger for a special occasion, this gourmet Wagyu burger recipe is it.
+If you are looking to craft the ultimate burger for special occasions, this gourmet Wagyu burger recipe is it.

 What is Wagyu Beef?